Translations

 Introduction

 Well, good evenin’, y'all!
-Three weeks have past since my last articles, on 11/22/2020.
+Three weeks have passed since my first and second articles on 11/22/2020.
 My goal is to publish an article weekly.
 “Life, such as it is,” however, does happen.
 Depending on the rain, I may write and publish more tomorrow.
-Otherwise, House Mountain hike #175 will call me, tomorrow afternoon!
+Otherwise, House Mountain will call me for my 175th hike tomorrow afternoon!

-On 12/10/2020, a friend posted a photograph from 1970.
-She was sitting on Santa’s lap, in a department store photograph.
-It was in the context of her childhood memories.
-The times were happier and simpler.
+On 12/10/2020, a friend posted on social media a Christmas photograph from 1970.
+As a child, she was sitting on Santa’s lap in a department store photograph.
+The post was about her childhood memories at Christmastime.
+Those times were happier and simpler.
 The photograph and her comments inspired me to write.
-I have been writing in my mind, off and on, since 12/10/2020.
-I now take pen in hand to bring my mental writing to paper.
+I have been writing in my mind off and on since that day.
+I now take pen in hand to bring my mental thoughts to paper.

-My friend stated, in the caption to her photograph, that is was a different time certainly.
-My initial comment stated, “Heritage reminds us of pleasant days, in hope of a better than now future.
-I may write on the topic, by your inspiration.”
+My friend stated in the caption to her photograph that it was a different time, certainly.
+My initial comment was, “Heritage reminds us of pleasant days in hope of a better-than-now future.
+I may write on this topic by your inspiration.”
 We continued to share pleasant comments on the topic.
-The following is a continuation of her inspiration to my writing.
+The following is a continuation of her inspiration for my writing.

-On 12/13/2020, 2:42 PM, I continue to write.
-(Last evening’s 6 PM supper and Molly doggy inside postponed this article.)
-The weather turned from cloudy to sunny early enough today, for House Mountain hike #175.
-It would have been muddy, so I decided to catch up on writing.
-I’ll get hike #175 later this month.
-I have at least two more articles in mind but not on paper yet.
+Today, at 2:42 PM, I am continuing to write.
+(Last evening’s supper followed by Molly, our “old puppy,” being inside with us postponed this article.)
+The weather turned from cloudy to sunny early enough today for my 175th hike on House Mountain.
+It would have been a muddy hike.
+So, I decided to catch up on writing.
+I expect to get in my 175th hike later this month.
+I have at least two more articles in mind, but not on paper yet.

-As a humorous side point, I did a “Gaggle" search for “1970 department store photograph of an age 10 boy on Santa's lap."
-I was age 10, at Christmas in 1970.
-The search didn't show any particularly interesting photographs.
-It did show the one below!
+As a humorous side point, I searched online for a “1970 department store photograph of a 10-year-old boy on Santa's lap.”
+I was ten years old at Christmas in 1970.
+The search result didn't show any particularly interesting photographs.
+It did, however, present the one below!

-“Fine” job, "Gaggle!"
-I see a cow "out standing" in her field.
-That's an “outstanding” search selection!
-That looks like a “1970 department store photograph of an age 10 boy on Santa's lap!”
-(I thought that y’all would enjoy my “punny” humor!)
+That's an “outstanding” search result!
+I see a cow “out standing” in her field.
+It certainly looks like a “1970 department store photograph of a 10-year-old boy on Santa's lap.”
+I thought that y’all would enjoy my satiric and punny humor!

 Christmas Heritage

-My friend expressed vivid words that matched her photograph.
-She was reminiscing her childhood Christmas in 1970.
-At Christmas, we remember Christmas times of years ago, or decades ago, if we are old enough.
+My friend, however, shared vivid words that matched her photograph.
+She was reminiscing about her childhood Christmas in 1970.
+At Christmas, we remember Christmas times from years or decades ago if we are old enough.

-Papaw Ferrell (born 4/13/1880) had passed away, about a month before, on 11/21/1970, at age 90.
+Papaw Ferrell (born on 4/13/1880) had passed away about a month before, on 11/21/1970, at age 90.
 Granny Ferrell (born 11/30/1892) was still alive.
-She passed on 6/11/1971, so 1970 was her last Christmas.
-Dad had taken my next to eldest brother and me, to visit Granny Ferrell on Christmas Eve in 1970.
-She was living alone, in the furnished basement apartment, at the home of one of Dad’s sisters and family.
-Granny Ferrell always had fresh, homemade cake for us!
+She passed away on 6/11/1971.
+So, 1970 was her last Christmas.
+Dad had taken my next-to-eldest brother and me to visit Granny Ferrell on Christmas Eve in 1970.
+She was living alone in the furnished basement apartment at the home of one of my father's sisters and family.
+Granny Ferrell always had fresh homemade cake for us!
 I hugged her neck, as always.

-We lived at the “‘ol' Livesay place,” in east Hawkins County.
-We would have three more Christmas times there.
-We moved into the “home place,” also in Hawkins County, in the summer of 1974.
+We lived at the old Livesay place in east Hawkins County.
+We would have three more Christmases there.
+We moved into our new home, also in Hawkins County, in the summer of 1974.

-About two weeks before Christmas, I had hiked about on the Livesay farm and ridge lands, to find a good Christmas tree, to bring home for decoration.
-We still have some of the original decorations that Mom kept through the years.
+About two weeks before Christmas, I had hiked about on the Livesay farm and ridge lands to find a good Christmas tree to bring home for decoration.
+We still have some of the original decorations that our mother kept through the years.

 On Christmas Eve, Papaw and I, along with everyone, enjoyed the eggnog.
-We enjoyed listening to his stories, on various family topics.
-Granny was always bright-eyed in joy.
-She helped Mom with all the Christmas fixins.
+Further, we enjoyed listening to his stories about family life in the past.
+Granny was always bright-eyed with joy.
+She helped our mother with all the Christmas fixins.
 We enjoyed the simple time of family and heritage.
 We three boys went to bed early, of course.
-Papaw Wood once said, maybe on that Christmas Eve, that we might hear sleigh bells, if we didn’t get to sleep early enough.
+Papaw Wood once said, perhaps on that Christmas Eve, that we might hear sleigh bells if we didn’t get to sleep early enough.

-On Christmas Day, maybe that year, I could have sworn, and told Papaw Wood, that I knew that I had heard sleigh bells the night before!
+On Christmas Day, possibly that year, I could have sworn, and told Papaw Wood, that I knew that I heard sleigh bells the night before!
 I still think that I did!

-Depending on the weather, my next to eldest brother and I may have spent some time outside, with our dogs (Bandit and Blacky, at the time).
+Depending on the weather, my next-to-eldest brother and I may have spent time outside with our dogs (Bandit and Blacky, at the time).
 Our dogs enjoyed the leftovers, the few that Mom saved for them.

 Conclusion

-He, his wife, their two daughters, Mrs. Appalachian Irishman, and I had a fine Christmas Eve dinner (12 PM).
-Afterward, we enjoyed the warm weather, in a nearby park.
+My youngest brother, his wife, their two daughters, Mrs. Appalachian Irishman, and I had a fine Christmas Eve dinner (12 PM).
+Afterward, we enjoyed the warm weather at a nearby park.
 My youngest brother and family were behind the shelter.
-My youngest brother is visible.
-Mrs. Appalachian Irishman took the above photograph.
+In the above photograph, my youngest brother is visible.
+My wife photographed me.
 I was “hiking on the monkey bars!”

-Despite “these challenging times” and the so-called “new normal,” my friend -- who inspired this article, by her 12/10/2020 photograph and comments -- and I, along with many others, in the “we won't be silent much longer” majority, continue to stand for Appalachian family heritage!
+Despite “these challenging times” and the so-called “new normal,” my friend, who inspired this article by her 12/10/2020 social media photograph and comments, and I, along with many others in the “we won't be silent much longer” majority, continue to stand for Appalachian family heritage!
 We will not back down!
-Will you join us – if you haven’t done so already?
-Stand!
+Will you join us, if you haven’t done so already?
+Please stand!

 Don’t try to drive into the setting sun, y’all!

-Okay, at 5:45 PM, I’ll stop, before supper, at 6 PM.
-I’ll have another couple of articles in a few days.
-Wait for them!
-You are welcome to sign up to receive emails, once I publish an article, if you wish.
+Okay, at 5:45 PM, I’ll stop before 6 PM supper.
+I plan another couple of articles in a few days.
+Please wait for them!
+You are welcome to sign up to receive emails once I publish an article if you wish.

 No comments: